 Free Consultation / 24 Hours a Day - (513) 338-1890

-Arrested for the First Time?
+Arrested for the First Time in Cincinnati?
 Here’s What To Do

-When you’re arrested and charged with a crime for the first time, it is critical to properly deal with the situation as soon as possible.
-Whether that means fighting to clear your name, reducing the potential penalties, or otherwise limiting the negative impact on your life, it will usually come down to securing effective legal representation.
+When you’re arrested in Cincinnati, Ohio, and charged with a crime for the first time, dealing with the situation as soon as possible is critical.
+Whether that means fighting to clear your name, reducing the potential penalties, or otherwise limiting the negative impact on your life, it usually comes down to securing effective legal representation.

-Aside from contacting an experienced criminal defense attorney, here is more about what you can expect and what steps to take after a first-time arrest in Cincinnati.
+Aside from contacting an experienced criminal defense attorney ASAP, here is what you can expect and what steps to take after a first-time arrest in Cincinnati.

 Steps to Take After Your Arrest

-How you handle your first arrest could dramatically affect the outcome.
+How you handle a first-time arrest could dramatically affect the outcome.
 If you are unsure how to best cope after your arrest, here is what to do:

 • Remain calm